-Hybrid approaches [23], [24], [27], [52], [55] combine control and data plane information, and sometimes query external databases (e.g., Internet Routing Registries, IRR) [23], [27], to detect multiple classes of hijacking events.
-HEAP [27] can detect any type of AS-PATH manipulation on the control plane, but is limited to sub-prefix hijacking events which result in blackholing or imposture on the data plane.
+Hybrid approaches [36], [59], [63], [55], [58] combine control and data plane information, and sometimes query external databases (e.g., Internet Routing Registries, IRR) [59], [63], to detect multiple classes of hijacking events.
+HEAP [59] can detect any type of AS-PATH manipulation on the control plane, but is limited to sub-prefix hijacking events which result in blackholing or imposture on the data plane.
 Thus, it misses MM attacks both for exact prefix and sub-prefix hijacks.
-The state-of-the-art detection system Argus [23], is able to achieve few false positives/negatives and timely detection, both for exact prefixes and sub-prefixes, by correlating control and data plane information.
-However, Argus considers only BH attacks, whereas ARTEMIS is able to detect a hijack even if the hijacker relays traffic (MM) or responds (IM) to it.
-The same issue is faced by [24], where only BH and IM attacks can be detected for any kind of prefix, while MM attacks remain under-the-radar.
-LOCK [52] locates attacker ASes by actively monitoring control/data-plane paths towards the victim prefix.
+The state-of-the-art detection system Argus [63], is able to achieve few false positives/negatives and timely detection, both for exact prefixes and subprefixes, by correlating control and data plane information.
+However, Argus considers only BH attacks, whereas ARTEMIS is able to detect a hijack even if the hijacker relays traffic (MM)

+or responds (IM) to it.
+The same issue is faced by [36], where only BH and IM attacks can be detected for any kind of prefix, while MM attacks remain under-the-radar.
+LOCK [55] locates attacker ASes by actively monitoring control/data-plane paths towards the victim prefix.
 It relies on the evaluation of AS adjacencies to detect BH, IM or MM attacks, but it might miss sub-prefix and stealthy Type-U hijacks.
-Schlamp et al [55] analyze and focus on a specific hijack case, e.g., attack on unannounced BGP prefixes (BGP squatting); data sources such as IRRs or DNS could be used to warn vulnerable ASes.
+Schlamp et al [58] analyze and focus on a specific hijack case where certain conditions, such as the attack on unannounced BGP prefixes (BGP squatting), apply; data sources such as IRRs or DNS could be used to warn vulnerable ASes.

-Finally, while there is no consistent ground truth or dataset with which to compare all the claimed FN/FP rates of the aforementioned approaches, we stress that the detection approach of ARTEMIS (§ V, summarized in Table IV) is the first to combine all the following characteristics: self-operated, ground truth-based, lightweight detection, allowing for increased accuracy of alerts (0 false positives for most classes, virtually 0 false negatives), and comprehensiveness in terms of attack class coverage, no matter how the attacker manipulates the control and data planes to execute the hijack.
+Finally, while there is no consistent ground truth or dataset with which to compare all the claimed FN/FP rates of the aforementioned approaches, we stress that the detection approach of ARTEMIS (§ 5, summarized in Table 4) is the first to combine all the following characteristics: self-operated, ground truth-based, lightweight detection, allowing for increased accuracy of alerts (0 false positives for most classes, virtually 0 false negatives), and comprehensiveness in terms of attack class coverage, no matter how the attacker manipulates the control and data planes to execute the hijack.